 The Seattle Great Wheel is one of the best places to take photos in Seattle and one of the most accessible.
 You can take pictures from far away or go closer to it and get right underneath the wheel.
 I highly recommend visiting at night when it lights up for unique photos.

 While it does cost money, it’s worth it to take a ride and get incredible views of downtown Seattle, Puget Sound, and West Seattle.
-You can get even more Seattle photo locations ideas up here this way (note – as of September 2020, this is currently closed due to renovation on Pier 57)
+You can get even more Seattle photo location ideas up here this way.

 Hopefully, this list gave you plenty of ideas for beautiful Instagrammable places in Seattle to visit!
 Save it for later if you’re a local so you can visit all these Seattle photo spots at some point.